WHAT WE DO

 Mixed Culture Beer Shop is committed to providing Canmore with fresh, high-quality beer made by the best independent breweries.
 Local, Alberta beer, is a huge part of what we carry, but don’t be surprised to see beers from other parts of Canada, the US and Europe.

 Along with an ever-changing stock of bottles and cans, there are 7 beers on tap for crowler and growler fills.
 What’s a crowler, you ask?
 A crowler is 32oz. aluminum can that we fill with draft beer and seal to order.
 We prefer cans for a number of reasons; less cumbersome, cans are better than glass at preventing beer from degrading and most of all, cans are safer and just plain easier to enjoy while spending time outdoors in the mountains.
-We don’t sell growler glass but feel free to bring in your clean one from home for bigger fills.
+We have new growlers available for purchase or you can bring in your clean one from home for a fill.

 While craft beer is our focus, we maintain the same standards for quality when curating the wine, spirits and cider selection.
 We pride ourselves on having a little something for everyone.
 Please ask questions or for suggestions and we won’t lead you astray.